TheOdinProject/curriculum/JS101/fundamentals-1.md

-The very first steps of learning any programming language are destined to be at least a little frustrating.
+The very first steps of learning any programming language are destined to be a little frustrating.
 It's normal to feel lost and confused as you progress here, because no matter where you start in the material, there are definitely crucial elements of the language that you just have not been exposed to yet.
 Having said that, we've _really_ tried to find the best materials to get you going as quickly and smoothly as possible.
 So embrace the cognitive dissonance, and let's go.

 ### Points to Ponder

+> Use this section to quiz yourself.
+If you know all these answers then you can comfortably skip, or at least skim through this lesson.
+After the lesson, come on back here and read these again to make sure you haven't missed anything crucial.

 * What are the 7 basic types in Javascript?
 * What is a variable, and how do you declare one in Javascript?
 * Can you name all 3 ways to declare a variable in Javascript and when would you want to use each one?